Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 This is one of the main reasons investors look to money market funds.
 If you look at the online fund information, you’ll see there’s a tab for risk and rating.

-If you click on this, you’ll find that all three of the top-selling ISA money market funds denote a 1 risk rating.
-This low-risk rating, combined with today’s higher base rate, makes money market funds an attractive proposition for anyone who is concerned about market volatility or is saving for a short-term goal.
+If you click on this, you’ll find that the top-selling ISA money market funds denote a 1 risk rating.
+This low-risk rating, combined with today’s still relatively high base rate, makes money market funds an attractive proposition for anyone who is concerned about market volatility or is saving for a short-term goal.

 What are the top-selling ISA and SIPP money market funds?

-It’s no surprise that for these reasons, money market funds were popular for both ISA and SIPP holders.
-If you click on these links you can read more about the top ten best-selling ISA funds for 2023 on our platform and top 10 best-selling SIPP funds for the year.
-But here’s a quick list below of the money market funds which featured (with links to each fund in the table) and where they ranked.
+It’s no surprise that for these reasons, money market funds are popular for both ISA and SIPP holders.
+Here’s a list of the best-selling money market funds in 2025 (with links to each fund in the table) and where they ranked.

-Top-selling money market funds for ISAs in 2023
+Top-selling money market funds for ISAs of 2025

 Position it ranked (out of ten) |